zde-uzh/proto4diged-handbook/docs/3_presentation/02_access.en.md

 1. **Direct access to the edited material**, where access to various resources and indexes is prioritized, and navigation is immediately visible.

-!!! info "Examplary DSE: Standard Entry Page for the DSE"
+!!! info "Example DSE: Standard Entry Page for the DSE"

     A standard example is the TEI Publisher's main page, which lists all texts in alphabetical or numerical order.